y3llowcake/proto-hack/README.md

 `make test`

 # Notes
-Unsigned 64 bit integer types (uint64, fixed64) are represented using their signed counterparts, with the top bit simply being stored in the sign bit.
+- Unsigned 64 bit integer types (e.g. uint64, fixed64) are represented using
+their signed counterparts, with the top bit simply being stored in the sign bit.
 (similar to java).
+- Oneofs are only loosely handled.
+For each oneof the generator creates a helper function and enum that can be used to determine which field is set.
+  Serialization and deserialization code does *not* attempt to enforce that at most one of the fields in a oneof is set.
+The caller must enforce this themselves.